Tamia-Thomas/Discount-Calculator/README.md

 # Discount-Calculator
-This program is calculator to total amount of discounts.
+This program is a calculator to total the amount of discounts.